CodingAvenue/codestop-course-php-oop/content/Constants/Constants.q.md

  8. A `public` method named `display()`.
 Inside the `display()` method, add an `echo` statement to display the string `"Area: " . $this->area() . "\nVolume: " . $this->volume()`.

-After the class declaration, add a statement that creates the `$cyObject` object an instance of the `Cylinder` class passing the arguments `1.5` and `3`.
-Then, add another statement that calls the `display()` method of the `$cyObject` object.
+After the class declaration, add a statement that creates the `$cylinder` object an instance of the `Cylinder` class passing the arguments `1.5` and `3`.
+Then, add another statement that calls the `display()` method of the `$cylinder` object.
 Run the program to view the output.

 ```php
 <?php